 If you're diagnosed with OSA, it may mean your ability to drive is affected.
 It's your legal obligation to inform the Driver and Vehicle Licensing Agency (DVLA) about a medical condition that could have an impact on your driving ability.

-Once a diagnosis of OSA has been made, you shouldn't drive until your symptoms are well controlled.
+Once a diagnosis of OSA has been made, you may be advised to stop driving until your symptoms are well controlled.

 The GOV.UK website has advice about how to tell the DVLA about a medical condition.